How To Support Mental Health in the Workplace

 If an employee is experiencing poor mental health, it can be a daunting prospect to raise it with your manager.
 However, if the employer raises the subject first, it could make it easier for the employee to open up.

-Nobody is expecting employers to find a concrete solution to the problems, but what they can do is to listen to the challenges which the employee is facing and make changes at work (if possible) to unburden them of any work-related stress.
+Nobody is expecting employers to find a concrete solution to their problems, but what they can do is to listen to the challenges which the employee is facing and make changes at work (if possible) to unburden them of any work-related stress.
+Employers could use the private time during 121’s as a safe space to talk about any concerns which the employee is having.

 Be open to suggestions